Legally reviewed by:

 Contact Our Personal Injury Lawyers at Setareh Law Today

 At Setareh Law, our team is dedicated to helping you understand the complexities of your personal injury claim, including subrogation.
 We can work with you to devise a strategy that maximizes your compensation while navigating the potential pitfalls of subrogation.
-Contact Setareh Law at (310) 659-1826 or fill out our contact form to schedule a consultation to discuss your personal injury case.
+Our firm can also represent clients in legal action involving subrogation disputes.
+Contact Setareh Law by filling out our contact form to schedule a consultation to discuss your personal injury case.
 Our team also speaks Spanish.